 8. Students are encouraged to take classes face-to-face at their high schools or over IVC whenever possible.
 HCE is the third-best alternative and should be used ONLY when a student is unable to schedule the course face-to-face or on IVC.
 Because HCE courses should be a last resort for students to take a class, Hybrid courses are open only to high school juniors and seniors.
 HCE courses will keep the same pace, rigor, interactivity and integrity as the course delivered over live IVC broadcasts.

-During the Spring 2018 semester the following courses will have a limited number of seats available as HCE:
+During the Fall 2018 semester the following courses will have a limited number of seats available as HCE: